Contents

 Canadian OTC Stocks

-Even though Canada doesn’t have its own OTC market, there are plenty of Canadian companies that are listed on the US OTC markets: 965 actually.
-Keep in mind that some of these companies are also listed on major exchanges like the Toronto Stock Exchange or Venture Exchange.
+Even though Canada doesn’t have its own OTC market, there are plenty of Canadian companies listed on US OTC markets: 965, actually.
+Keep in mind that some of these companies are also listed on major exchanges, such as the Toronto Stock Exchange or the Venture Exchange.
 Another term for this is cross-listed.
 This means that they are listed on more than one exchange at a time.

 Investing in OTC Stocks